Danny and Danielle Matthys

 Their series ‘Artista di Hollywood’, was especially selected by Bloemhof for this exhibition.
 These paintings are a confrontation of the imagery of Hollywood with old Europe, depicting the American actors of the Fifties and Sixties, most of them Europeans.
 The portraits are placed against a European background.
 It is also a confrontation of superficiality with reality and depth, projecting a world of make believe whose characters became icons and role models in the real world.

 For the exhibition in Bloemhof they made a selection of 40 artworks.
 Of these, 15 paintings were made by Danny, before he met Danielle.
 The rest of the works on display will be paintings which they made together.
 The works are either made in Curaçao or made at home in Ghent, based on their experiences on the island.
 A few of the artworks refer to Africa and 2 are an hommage to a deceased friend of Danny.

 All through his life Danny has been traveling.
-He has been to Australia a few times, met with Aborigines and more than once experienced a Walkabout.
+He has been to Australia a few times, met with Aboriginal people and more than once experienced a Walkabout.
 He has visited several countries in Africa.
 Since he married Danielle, they travel and work together.
 They are both visual artists and their color palette is the same, which makes their collaboration possible.

 Danny and Danielle are discovering the Caribbean island Curaçao and looking forward to their upcoming exhibition.
-After that, they will meet the future as it comes, be together in silence, travel, and create art.
+After that, they will greet the future as it comes, be together in silence, travel, and create art.